 Yes!
-Add 1/2 to 1 cup Super Washing Soda to the wash cycle.
+For situations like yours where the water is extremely hard, add 1/2 cup washing soda to the wash cycle (this is in addition to your regular amount of detergent).
 Problem solved!
-Washing Soda (sodium carbonate) should not be confused with baking soda (sodium bicarbonate), although they are closely related.
+Washing soda (sodium carbonate) should not be confused with baking soda (sodium bicarbonate), although they are distant cousins.

-Sodium carbonate (Super Washing Soda) “softens” water helping other cleaning ingredients lift soil from the fabrics and suspend the soil in the wash water.
+Sodium carbonate (washing soda) “softens” water helping other cleaning ingredients lift soil from the fabrics and suspend the soil in the wash water.
 The washing soda binds to the minerals, which make water hard and allows the detergent to be absorbed into fibers properly to clean clothes.

 Look for Super Washing Soda online or in the laundry aisle of some supermarkets and discount stores like Walmart and Target.